 This information is provided to assist applicants in meeting the requirements of associate registration.
 The Oregon Board of Licensed Professional Counselors and Therapists expects all registered associates to document the required experience and supervision according to its rules and instructions.

-“Registered Interns” are now “Registered Associates.”
+Important information on title usage.
+“Registered Interns” changed to “Registered Associates,” effective August 6, 2021 as a result of legislation.
 The titles “professional counselor associate” and “marriage and family therapist associate” must now be used an all signed materials, letterhead, business cards, advertisements and directory listings, brochures, and other representations.
 There are no acceptable abbreviations for these titles.
+Using titles that designate licensure- e.g. "LPCa" or "LMFT-A" or "LPC-Associate" or other variations, is NOT appropriate, as registration is a pre-licensed status.

 Applying to Become a Registered Associate